fraserxu/electron-pdf/README.md

                                  false - true
     -s | --printSelectionOnly  Boolean - Whether to print selection only false - default
+    -p | --pageSize            String - Can be A3, A4, A5, Legal, Letter, Tabloid or an Object containing height and width in microns
+                                "A4" - default
     -l | --landscape           Boolean - true for landscape, false for portrait. false - default
     -m | --marginType          Integer - Specify the type of margins to use